Supporting COVID-19 Drive-Thru Testing

 How long does it take to get results?

-- Quest delivers results within an average of two days.
+- Quest delivers results in approximately 7 days.

 - eTrueNorth delivers results between three and five days.

-Is Walmart opening COVID-19 drive-thru testing at pharmacy windows?
+Does Walmart do COVID-19 drive-thru testing at pharmacy windows?

-As we continue to innovate around our COVID-19 testing, we are opening testing sites using our Neighborhood Market pharmacy window.
-People being tested will be provided with a testing kit from the pharmacist through the drive-thru window tray.
-The pharmacist will observe as they swab themselves through the sealed pharmacy window, then the individual will properly seal the test in a container and plastic bag and drop their sample at a drop box as they pull out.
-Our lab courier will pick up the samples from the drop box outside at the end of the testing period.
-The test samples will never enter the pharmacy.
-We plan to offer drive-thru testing option at hundreds of Neighborhood Markets, opening pharmacy drive-thru window locations throughout the summer to meet the demands for testing and support our communities.
+Testing is available at some of our Neighborhood Market pharmacy windows.
+People being tested are provided with a testing kit from the pharmacist through the drive-thru window tray.
+The pharmacist observes as they swab themselves through the sealed pharmacy window, then the individual properly seals the test in a container and plastic bag and drops their sample at a drop box as they pull out.
+A lab courier picks up the samples from the drop box outside once a day.
+The test samples never enter the pharmacy.

 Are Walmart associates at the test sites?

-Walmart pharmacists are observing the swabbing.
+Our pharmacists are observing the swabbing at Walmart supported testing sites.
 Other Walmart associates are helping with on-site support tasks such as directing traffic and ID checks at the testing sites.

 Is Walmart being paid for these sites?

-No. Walmart is donating our parking lot space, site supplies and materials, and our associates’ time.
+Walmart is donating our parking lot space, site supplies and materials, and our associates’ time at the Community Testing Sites.